Hiring Graduate Students 2025-26

 9-Month Appointments

 The dates below are recommended for standard 9-month appointments.
-You may use different dates, but it is strongly encouraged to use the stipend calculator to ensure the intended amount of pay and to ensure the student receives the minimum stipend amount for tuition purposes.
+You may use different dates but are strongly encouraged to use the stipend calculator tool to ensure the intended amount of pay and to ensure the student receives the minimum stipend amount for tuition purposes.

 Start Date Pay-Through Date Expected Job End Date